Build Vs. Buy Part 2: Choosing Your Path to Procurement Performance Management

 4. Are you prepared to devote the time to deployment, training, and documentation?

 Building the solution is only half the battle.
 Once that is complete, you need to deploy your solution, train your users, and create documentation for ongoing usage.
-All of that further burdens your already strained resources and piles on additional costs.
+Driving adoption of a new digital procurement solution can be a full-time job itself.
+While we want to be fair to the idea of building a solution in house, deployment and training will become yet another drain on your resources and budgets.

 5. Are you prepared to maintain your solution on an ongoing basis?

 All software tools need to be maintained and updated to ensure that you can continue to support the needs of your procurement team.
-After deployment, you will need to ensure you have the internal resources to scale, update, ensure uptime, and make enhancements based on new business needs, all further adding to the overall cost of your solution.
-As an example, how will new feature requests be handled and prioritized in the future, alongside other organizational demands?
+After deployment, you will need to ensure you have the internal resources to scale, update, and ensure uptime.
+You’ll also need to make sure the tool matures with your procurement organization.
+While building a solution gives you the ultimate flexibility, it also demands that you stay consistently flexible, creative, and open to industry changes long-term.
+You may find that you’re focused on solution management instead of procurement management.

 6. Are you ready to configure data security measures?